MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/graphics/skiasharp/curves/clipping.md

 ## Combining Clipping Paths

 Strictly speaking, the clipping area is not "set" by the `ClipPath` method.
-Instead, it is combined with the existing clipping path, which begins as a rectangle equal in size to the screen.
+Instead, it is combined with the existing clipping path, which begins as a rectangle equal in size to the canvas.
 You can obtain the rectangular bounds of the clipping area using the [`ClipBounds`](xref:SkiaSharp.SKCanvas.ClipBounds) property or the [`ClipDeviceBounds`](xref:SkiaSharp.SKCanvas.ClipDeviceBounds) property.
 The `ClipBounds` property returns an `SKRect` value that reflects any transforms that might be in effect.
 The `ClipDeviceBounds` property returns a `RectI` value.
 This is a rectangle with integer dimensions, and describes the clipping area in actual pixel dimensions.

 Any call to `ClipPath` reduces the clipping area by combining the clipping area with a new area.
 The full syntax of the [`ClipPath`](xref:SkiaSharp.SKCanvas.ClipPath(SkiaSharp.SKPath,SkiaSharp.SKClipOperation,System.Boolean)) method is: